1600GTO German Equatorial Mount with Standard Temperature Absolute Encoders. Includes APCC-PRO and PEMPro (1600GTO-AE)

 Each mount is rigorously tested on our specialized periodic error tester.
 Only mounts that provide an accuracy of 5 arc seconds or better will pass this inspection.
 If the mount exhibits greater error, the substandard part is identified, replaced and the mount is retested.

 Continual PEM Correction with the Absolute Encoders

 As mentioned above, the spec of 5 arc seconds (+/- 2.5 arc sec.) is the maximum native mechanical error inherent in the mount's RA axis WITHOUT any software correction.
 The Absolute Encoders eliminate any remaining periodic error to continually optimize your mount's performance.
 You will not have to do periodic PEMPro runs like you would with non-encoder mounts.
 However, we include PEMPro so that you can utilize the polar alignment feature.

 GTOCP4 Control Box

-The GTOCP4 Control Box offers multiple connection options to suit your requirements including wifi, ethernet, USB and serial ports.
+The GTOCP4 Control Box offers multiple connection options to suit your requirements including Wi-Fi, ethernet, USB and serial ports.
 In addition to all the features carried forward from previous control boxes, the GTOCP4 applies safety slew logic to all slew commands.
-Future software updates will be available via direct downloads.
+Future software updates will be available via direct downloads from our website.

 The GTOCP4 contains all of the circuitry to drive the two servo motors and the logic required to navigate the sky.
 It can be easily removed from the mount, if required.
 The 1600GTO uses the same GTOCP4 Control Box as 1100GTO and Mach1GTO.
 In fact, the control boxes for all three mounts are interchangeable with one another in an emergency.
 However, the absolute encoder function is only available in the control boxes sold with those mounts.